TonyFPY/Machine_Learning_COMP3009/README.md

 ## Support Vector Machine
 This is the third coursework of Machine Learning COMP3009 on the topic of Support Vector Machine (SVM).
-We trained, evaluated, optimised SVM models on Iris dataset[1] and Beijing PM2.5 dataset[2].
+We trained, evaluated, optimised SVM models on Iris dataset and Beijing PM2.5 dataset.
 Besides, the performances of Artificial Neural Network (ANN), Decision Tree (DT) and SVMs with 3 kernel functions were compared based on a statistical approach.